ReScience/ReScience-submission/article/Larisch-2018.md

 The reimplementation was done with Python 2.7 and the neural-simulator ANNarchy [@Vitay2015] (v.4.6.4).
 With ANNarchy, it is possible to implement the description of the learning and the neuronal behavior by define the mathematical equations and it cares about the temporal execution of the equations.
+Therefore, variables are mostly written as first-order ordinary differential equations, which are solved by ANNArchy.
 This supports the implementation of more complex models and bigger neuronal networks.
 Therefore, ANNarchy supports rate based and spiking learning rules, and it provides a way to combine both kinds of neuronal networks.
 The definition of learning rules, the neurons and the network structure is done in the easy understanding Python language.